thoughtworks-jumpstart/katas/README.md

 ## Instructions

+### Intro

+Katas are used in Karate as exercises to practice and internalise the moves.
+Similarly, we need to practice our software development skills with artifical problems without facing the pressure of a production environment.

 ### Work in pairs

 Writing code is a very collaborative process.
 Learn to work with others.

 Find a pair and work with them to solve the problem.
 Think about the problem together and work out what tests you should write.

 ### Red, Green, Refactor Approach